AxsKramer/project-manager-mearn-stack/README.md

-# project-manager-mearn-stack
+# Project Manager Mearn Stack
-The users can register, login, also crud functions to manage their projects.
+The users can register, login, also use crud functions to manage their projects.